rpgreview/papersandpaychecks/pnp.md

 **Intellect Fortress**

-With the Intellect Fortress perk the character gains bonus hit points equal to their best skill level (not including characteristics) and distributed between the social, mental, and physical hit points.
+With the Intellect Fortress perk the character gains bonus hit points equal to their best skill level (not including characteristics) and distributed equally between the social, mental, and physical hit points.
 These cannot be healed, are the first points which are removed as a result of combat, but can "regenerate" between projects.
 They represent an force of will based on the character's own extended sense of self - and that can be chipped away by others.

 **Id Insinuation**

-With the Id Insinuation perk the character gains the ability to question the motives of an opposing character suggesting that they are being inspired by base desires, leading to an internal moral response of the character against themselves.
+With the Id Insinuation perk the character gains the ability to question the motives of an opposing character suggesting that they are being inspired by base desires, leading to an internal moral response of the opposing character against themselves.
 A character who invokes this attack gains a +2 bonus in social combat.
 It may only be used once per target, per encounter.
 The attack counts as an action.

 **Intellect Fortress**